brrcrites/graph-coloring/README.md

-##Graph Coloring library
+## Graph Coloring library

-Please note, currently the algorithms Hybrid and lmXRLF need additional testing.
-All other algorithms have been tested and are working.
+**Please note, currently the algorithms Hybrid and lmXRLF need additional testing.
+All other algorithms have been tested and are working.**

-(Nodes are represented as strings)
+This system uses a map graph representation as input

-    map<string,vector<string> >
+    map<string,vector<string> > input_graph;
-A map of the node, to the list of nodes connected to it

-    -Algorithm Name-(input_graph)
-Takes in input_graph and can be used to call color function

-    add_node(string new_node)
-Creates a node <new_node> in the graph with no edges

-    add_edge(string source,string sink)
-Adds sink to the list of nodes connected to source.
-Adds source to the list of nodes connected to sink.
-If either source or sink don't exist in the graph, they will be added.

-    set_condition(int con)
-Sets the condition for some specific algorithms

-    color()
-Colors the graph using the condition as a stopping condition (for specific algorithms).
-Returns a map of nodes, to their colors (map<string,int>)

-    verify()
-verifies coloring of the graph
+Each node is a unique string, and maps to a `vector<string>` that represent that node's neighbors.
+If your system uses a unique hash string you can use that directly, if your nodes are numbered then you can use `std::to_string()` to convert those id's to unique strings directly.

+This input graph is then passed to an algorithm object, such as an object for the DSATUR algorithm shown here (Note: there are more algorithms listed below)

+    Dsatur* algorithm = new Dsatur(input_graph);

+This creates a new DSATUR algorithm object that is loaded with your graph.
+From here, you simply need to call the `color()` function on your algorithm object to color the loaded graph.

+    algorithm->color();

+Some of the algorithms that are available here are heuristics with variable conditions.
+While the algorithm objects are constructed with a reasonable default value, you can modifiy the condition variable of any algorithms that have them with a `set_condition(int)` function.

+    algorithm->set_condition(new_value);

+In order to aid in validating the colorings that are created using these algorithms, we also provide a `verify()` function that will perform a full check of the graph to ensure that no two adjacent nodes share the same color.

+    algorithm->verify()

+Once you have colored your graph, there are a few functions for getting important values

+    algorithm->print_chromatic() //prints the number of colors required to color your graph algorithm->print_coloring() //prints each node (by name) and it's color (int) algorithm->find_max_color() //returns the highest color (numbered from 0, is equal to the chromatic number - 1)

+You can also write the entire graph into a .dot file using the `write_graph(string filename` function, where the file will be named after the input string (if no name is provided it will be named `colored_graph.dot`)

+    algorithm->write_graph(string filename) //generates a .dot file named after the input string

+This package was refactored to be more easily extended.
+I encourage you to write new coloring algorithms utilizing this code as a base, and simply ask that you include this repo's LICENSE with any of your code, and cite/acknowledge this repo in any publications.
+If you do utilize this code in a publication or project, or you would like to contribute a new algorithm please reach out to me (brrcrites@gmail.com).

-##Available Algorithms:
+## Available Algorithms:
 (See reference papers for descriptions)

-- DSATUR (New Methods to Color the Vertices of a Graph - Brelaz et al.): kDSATUR
+- DSATUR (New Methods to Color the Vertices of a Graph - Brelaz et al.) -- `Dsatur`
-- MCS (Register Allocation via Coloring of Chordal Graphs - Magno et al.): kMCS
+- MCS (Register Allocation via Coloring of Chordal Graphs - Magno et al.) -- `Mcs`
-- lmXRLF (Efficient Coloring of a Large Spectrum of Graphs - Kirovski et al.): kLMXRLF
+- lmXRLF (Efficient Coloring of a Large Spectrum of Graphs - Kirovski et al.) -- `Lmxrlf`
-- Hybrid TabuCol (Custom, based on Efficient Coloring... - Kirovski et al.): kHybrid
+- Hybrid TabuCol (Custom, based on Efficient Coloring... - Kirovski et al.) -- `Hybrid`
-- Hybrid DSATUR (Custom, based on Efficient Coloring... - Kirovski et al.): kHybridDSATUR
+- Hybrid DSATUR (Custom, based on Efficient Coloring... - Kirovski et al.) -- `HybridDsatur`

 (Below is implemented but not Accessable via main)

-- [k-coloring] TabuCol (Using Tabu Search Techniques for Graph Coloring - Hertz et al.): tabucol
+- [k-coloring] TabuCol (Using Tabu Search Techniques for Graph Coloring - Hertz et al.) -- `Tabucol`

-Algorithms That I Plan/Hope to Implement:

-- Chordal (Register Allocation via Coloring of Chordal Graphs - Magno et al.)
-- LSii (Efficient Coloring of a Large Spectrum of Graphs - Kirovski et al.)
-- Hybrid lmXRLF/LSii (Efficient Coloring of a Large Spectrum of Graphs - Kirovski et al.)

-##Running Tests/Test Sets:
+## Running Tests/Test Sets:
 You can test that the program is running correctly by running the following command, which will build a graph for the wheel test, run the DSATUR coloring algorithm, then print the chromatic number.

     make test